Sreechandana8/Sreechandana8/README.md

 - 👋 Hi, I’m Chandana.
 - 👀 I’m interested in Software Development and Data Science.
-- 🌱 I’m currently pursuing Masters in Software Systems.
+- 🌱 I have Masters in Software Systems.
 - 💞️ I’m looking to collaborate on projects which can give me exposure to different technologies.
+- 💻 I love working on AI tools and experimenting with them.

                           THANK YOU FOR VISITING MY PROFILE!
 * Connect with me on my LinkedIn profile : linkedin.com/in/chandana8
 * Visit my Portfolio : chandana-portfolio.vercel.app